jimmyho-929/nba_2021/README.md

 1. At what point in time did the 3pt shot start dramatically increasing?
 2. What percentage of the total average points scored come from 3's compared to free throws and 2 point shots?
 3. How much did the 3 point attempt increase compared to total field goal attempts over the years?
-4. Does shooting more 3's correlate to a higher winning percentage?

 The features I plan to implement are: